-The recipe is from Quick-Shop-&-Prep 5 Ingredient Baking: Cookies, Cakes, Bars & More that are Easier than Ever to Make, from Jennifer McHenry of Bake of Break.
+The recipe is from Quick-Shop-&-Prep 5 Ingredient Baking: Cookies, Cakes, Bars & More that are Easier than Ever to Make, from Jennifer McHenry of Bake or Break.
+If you read Cookie Madness, you probably read Bake or Break as well, because Jennifer has been blogging for as long as I have.
+She's truly a nice person and a passionate baker.
+And honestly, I need to make some more recipes from the book.

-Even with all the cakes, pies and scones in the book, I naturally gravitated towards cookies, and Jennifer’s peanut butter and jelly cookies came through.
-The ratios she uses are interesting.
+The ratios Jennifer uses are interesting.
 The recipe calls for brown sugar (no granulated) and a pretty hefty amount of peanut butter to make a soft, not-too-sweet cookie that marries so well with the preserves.
 I tried the cookies with chocolate chips instead of preserves and they were good, but not as over-the-top good as they were with the preserves, which soften the cookies and change the texture.
-Not being a peanut butter and jelly fan, I was surprised at how much I loved these and can only imagine who happy they’ll make true peanut butter and jelly lovers.
+Not being a peanut butter and jelly fan, I was surprised at how much I loved these and can only imagine who happy they'll make true peanut butter and jelly lovers.

 - 1 large egg